Travel Alert: Availability & Service Changes due to COVID-19

 Resorts, Lodges and Cabins

-- All other accommodations at West Virginia’s state parks and forests, including resorts, lodges, cabins and cottages, are scheduled to reopen on May 26, 2020.
+- All other accommodations at West Virginia’s state parks and forests, including resorts, lodges, cabins and cottages, are open.

-- Restrooms at state park campgrounds are open to registered guests with capacity or guidelines posted.
+- Restrooms at state park campgrounds are open to registered guests.
 All restrooms will be properly stocked with hand soap, and guests are encouraged follow CDC hand washing guidelines.

-- Restrooms will be deep-cleaned daily.
+- All restrooms will be deep-cleaned daily.
 High-traffic surfaces, including stall doors, toilet handles, sink handles and restroom doors will receive frequent disinfection throughout the day.

-- Park restaurants are open at 50% seating capacity and observance of guidelines.
+- Park restaurants are open at 50 percent seating capacity.
+Staff are observing all social distancing and mask-use guidelines.

-- Spa services at Berkeley Springs State Park may resume on May 30 following guidelines.
+- Spa services at Berkeley Springs State Park have resumed.
+Staff are observing all social distancing and mask-use guidelines.

-- Nature centers and museums will open begin opening on May 26 with social distancing observed and indoor capacities posted.
+- Nature centers and museums are open with social distancing observed.
+Indoor capacity limits are posted.

 - Gift shops and retail areas are open with capacity guidelines posted.